Scalingo OpenVPN Addon

 -----> Starting OpenVPN connection… Socket Buffers: R=[87380->131072] S=[16384->131072] OpenVPN 2.3.2 x86_64-pc-linux-gnu [SSL (OpenSSL)] [LZO] [EPOLL] [PKCS11] [eurephia] [MH] [IPv6] built on Jun 22 2017 Attempting to establish TCP connection with [AF_INET]<IP:PORT> [nonblock] TCP connection established with [AF_INET]<IP:PORT> TCPv4_CLIENT link remote: [AF_INET]<IP PORT> TCPv4_CLIENT link local: [undef] TLS: Initial packet from [AF_INET]<IP PORT>, sid=a0081f01 2f804579 Data Channel Encrypt: Cipher 'AES-256-CBC' initialized with 256 bit key Control Channel: TLSv1, cipher TLSv1/SSLv3 DHE-RSA-AES256-SHA, 2048 bit RSA [<remote host>] Peer Connection Initiated with [AF_INET]<IP:PORT> Data Channel Decrypt: Cipher 'AES-256-CBC' initialized with 256 bit key Data Channel Encrypt: Using 256 bit message hash 'SHA256' for HMAC authentication Data Channel Decrypt: Using 256 bit message hash 'SHA256' for HMAC authentication SENT CONTROL [dpr-scafw01]: 'PUSH_REQUEST' (status=1) ROUTE_GATEWAY 172.17.0.1/255.255.0.0 IFACE=eth0 HWADDR=02:42:ac:11:00:10 /sbin/ip addr add dev tun0 local <local VPN IP> peer <remote VPN IP> TUN/TAP TX queue length set to 100 TUN/TAP device tun0 opened /sbin/ip link set dev tun0 up mtu 1500 do_ifconfig, tt->ipv6=0, tt->did_ifconfig_ipv6_setup=0 OPTIONS IMPORT: timers and/or timeouts modified OPTIONS IMPORT: route options modified /sbin/ip route add <gateway>/32 via 172.17.0.1 Initialization Sequence Completed /sbin/ip route add <private network> via <remote VPN IP> -----> OpenVPN connected

-- Where can I find an comprehensive documentation of OpenVPN Config files?
+Where can I find a comprehensive documentation of OpenVPN configuration files?

 The official OpenVPN wiki contains everything you might need to configure the OpenVPN client and server.